© oobqoo / Shutterstock.com

 Best Overall: Sonos Arc

-Determining the best overall Dolby Atmos soundbar today is no easy task, as competition in the space is tough.
-Ultimately, the Sonos Arc manages to distinguish itself as the perfect combination of excellent sound and price.
+Determining the best overall Dolby Atmos soundbar today is no easy task since competition is tough, but the Sonos Arc manages to distinguish itself as the perfect combination of excellent sound and price.

 Sonos considers the Arc its “most immersive home theater experience,” and that’s very true.
 Regardless of your room size, the Sonos Arc will fill it with plenty of sharp highs, detailed mids, and strong lows with music.
 It’s just as good for movies and TV shows with crisp and clear dialogue.